-Private rented accommodation is more likely to be nondecent than other types of housing (27% compared to 20% of owner-occupied homes and 13% of social rented homes).
-The condition of the private rental sector is a concern because the number of private renters aged 55 and over has increased by 103% from 366,000 in 2003-04 to 743,000 in 2017-18,76 and estimates suggest that a third of people aged 60 and over are expected to be living in a private rental property by 2040.77 Those from BAME backgrounds are even more likely to be renters in later life, with 29% of BAME households privately renting, compared to 17% of white households.
-In general, people from BAME backgrounds are more likely to live in deprived neighbourhoods with the oldest and poorest quality housing.78
+Private rented accommodation is more likely to be non-decent than other types of housing (27% compared to 20% of owner-occupied homes and 13% of social rented homes).
+The condition of the private rental sector is a concern because the number of private renters aged 55 and over has increased by 103% from 366,000 in 2003-04 to 743,000 in 2017-18, and estimates suggest this will increase in the future.
+Those from BAME (Black, Asian and minority ethnic) backgrounds are even more likely to be renters in later life, with 29% of BAME households privately renting, compared to 17% of White households.
+In general, people from BAME backgrounds are more likely to live in deprived neighbourhoods with the oldest and poorest quality housing.